kexiZeroing/kexiZeroing.github.io/src/posts/js-basics-you-should-know.md

 Instead of building our own framework, [Jest](https://jestjs.io) is a JavaScript testing framework built on top of Jasmine and maintained by Meta.
 It works out of the box for most JavaScript projects.

+> React beginners often confuse the tools for testing in React:
+> - Jest is a test runner that finds tests, runs the tests, and determines whether the tests passed or failed.
+Additionally, Jest offers functions for test suites, test cases, and assertions.
+> - [React Testing Library](https://github.com/testing-library/react-testing-library) is not a test runner.
+It provides virtual DOMs for testing React components.
+If you are using create-react-app, Jest and React Testing Library comes by default with the installation.
+Enzyme and React Testing Library are two similar things and alternatives to each other.
+> - Vitest is a popular alternative to Jest, especially when being used in Vite.
+It also comes with a test runner, test suites (describe-block), test cases (it-block), and assertions (e.g. expect).

 ## Javascript obfuscation techniques
 https://www.trickster.dev/post/javascript-obfuscation-techniques-by-example